Josef Menčík: Early life and Dobrš

 Menčík was born on 14 March 1870 in Dobrš, Bohemia, Austria-Hungary (today part of Drážov, Czech Republic).
 Contrary to popular belief, Menčík owed his descent to a farming family.
 As a teenager, he burnt down the local Dobrš pub out of anger.
 In 1911, Menčík bought the 14th-century Dobrš Fortress from the Schwarzenberg family, with the aim of restoration.
 He collected medieval artifacts related to chivalry, said to have come from France.
 His armour was from Germany.
 He lit his home exclusively with candles and torches.
 Menčík rode on horseback around his lands and village in armour, and he took an interest in educating young people about Czech history and the ideals of chivalry.
 He invited school excursions to his fortress.

 Late life

-When tanks invaded the Sudetenland in 1938, he put on his armour, took up his sword and rode towards the tank army, ultimately blocking their advance.
-The Germans did not shoot at Menčík, they only seemed to hesitate before driving around him.
+When German troops annexed the Sudetenland in October 1938, Menčík put on his armour, mounted his horse, and stood on the border road holding a halberd and sword to block an advancing Wehrmacht column.
+The German soldiers did not shoot at Menčík; assuming he was eccentric, they hesitated briefly before driving their armoured vehicles around him.

-Menčík was allowed to return to Dobrš Fortress and live in peace, as his attempt was not seen as serious resistance.
-He survived to see Czechoslovakia liberated by 1945, but by then he had already been made to move out of Dobrš Fortress and relocate to his son's home due to the communist regime of Klement Gottwald taking over Czechoslovakia.
-The vacant fortress, still in his possession, was nationalised in the aftermath of the liberation, and Menčík died shortly after.
-He died on 19 November 1945 in Buzičky (a tiny hamlet within Buzice).
+Because his stand was viewed as a harmless curiosity rather than active military resistance, Menčík was allowed to return to Dobrš Fortress, where he lived unmolested throughout the German occupation of Czechoslovakia.
+Following the arrival of the Soviet Red Army and the end of World War II in May 1945, the country entered the Soviet sphere of influence.
+In the immediate postwar transition, the newly installed authorities initiated a broad nationalisation of private property.
+Menčík was forced to vacate Dobrš Fortress and relocate to his son's home.
+The fortress, though still legally owned by Menčík, was expropriated by the state.
+Menčík died shortly thereafter on 19 November 1945 in Buzičky (a tiny hamlet within Buzice) at the age of 75.